Atalanta: Footrace

 According to Ovid, before her adventures, Atalanta had consulted an oracle who prophesied that marriage would be her undoing.
 As a result, she chose to live in the wilderness.
-After the Calydonian boar hunt, Atalanta was discovered by her father, who accepted her as his daughter and began to arrange a marriage for her.
+After the Calydonian boar hunt, Atalanta was accepted by her family and gained aristocratic status; however, by social custom she was now expected to marry.
 To prevent this, she agreed to marry only if a suitor could outrun her in a footrace, which swift-footed Atalanta knew was impossible.
 (Note: Hyginus's Fabulae states that Atalanta's father, King Schoeneus, was the one who arranged for the footrace, as a result of his daughter’s choice to stay a virgin.)
 If the suitor was unsuccessful, he would be killed.

-Her father agreed to the terms, and many suitors died in the attempt until Hippomenes, (Note: Generally thus named in antiquity, but also known as Melanion.) who fell in love with Atalanta at first sight, appealed for divine help.
+Her father agreed to the terms, and many suitors died in the attempt until Hippomenes, (Note: Generally thus named in antiquity, but also known as Melanion.) who fell in love with Atalanta at first sight.
 Hippomenes knew he could not best Atalanta even with the advantage of a head start, so he prayed to the goddess Aphrodite for assistance.
-Aphrodite, who felt spurned because Atalanta was a devotee of Artemis and rejected love, gave Hippomenes three irresistible golden apples.
-As the race began, Atalanta, wearing armour and carrying weapons, quickly passed Hippomenes, but she was diverted off the path when he tossed an apple for her to retrieve; each time Atalanta caught up with Hippomenes, he would toss another apple, ultimately winning the race and Atalanta herself.
+Aphrodite, who felt spurned because Atalanta was a devotee of Artemis and rejected love, provided him with three irresistible golden apples.
+As the race began, Atalanta (who had agreed to race in full armor and weapons) quickly passed Hippomenes, but she was diverted off the path when he tossed an apple for her to retrieve; each time Atalanta caught up with Hippomenes, he would toss another apple, ultimately winning the race and Atalanta herself.

-Atalanta bore a son, Parthenopaios (who may have been fathered by Meleager or Ares), who became one of the Seven against Thebes.
+Atalanta bore a son, Parthenopeus (fathered by Melanion, Meleager or Ares), who became one of the Seven against Thebes.